Home Private Investigator

 Career Outlook

-The outlook for private investigators is good: Employment for PIs is projected to grow 7% to 10% between 2018 and 2028, which is significantly faster than the growth averages of other occupations.
-The five states with the highest employment level of private investigators are California, Pennsylvania, Florida, New York, and Texas.
+The outlook for private investigators is good: Employment for PIs is projected to grow 5% to 8% through 2032, which is significantly faster than the growth averages of other occupations.
+The five states with the highest employment level of private investigators are California, Florida, Texas, New York, and Illinois.

 Steps to Becoming a Private Investigator